 Growth hacking is a mindset and it should be the mindset that all start-up entrepreneurs and their employees should embrace.
 Whether you are in the marketing department, engineering, product or sales, everyone knows that the customers are the centre of the business.
 Without customers, the business would not exist.

 Ryan Holiday’s “Growth Hacker’s Marketing,” says that growth hacking starts with “Product Market Fit”.
 Growth hackers believe that their businesses and business models can and should be changed until they are primed to generate explosive reactions from the first people who see them.
 Ryan shared that the growth hacker’s mindset is one where we treat our product and services as something malleable and were able to change and improve until we find its best iteration.

 In fact, this is aligned to the design thinking process where there are three key iterative steps to the design of a solution.
 Inspiration, Ideation, and Implementation.
 The process itself is not a linear one.
 It goes through a roller coaster of divergence and convergence before the solution gets sharper and sharper with the iteration of input processes, peeling the onion till you can clearly see the needs of your customers.

 Growth Hacking Mindset

 Growth hackers harness a set of disciplines learned through doing and out of necessity.
 They have a common attitude, an internal investigation process, and a mentality unique among technologists and marketers.
-This is a mind-set of data, creativity, and a yearning curiosity which allows a growth hacker to accomplish the feat of growing a user base from zero into the thousands and millions.
+This is a mindset of data, creativity, and a yearning for the curiosity which allows a growth hacker to accomplish the feat of growing a user base from zero into the thousands and millions.